 If you want to opt for the most eco-friendly option, these are the bags for you.
 These biodegradable poop bags are compostable.
 Rather than requiring a chemical additive and oxygen to break down, they dissolve into natural compost on their own.
 Whether you choose to start your dog compost pile or take advantage of your city’s industrial compost site, you won’t regret making the switch.

-Downsides?
-The lavender scent is overpowering for a lot of people (which is why we switched to the unscented bags FAST!).
-Also, the bags can be tricky to open at times.
+The downsides?
+The bags can be tricky to open sometimes, or so some people claim (we’ve never had a problem).
 While the large box is a great option, be careful where you store it – the bags WILL start to break down.
 (After all, they’re decomposable!)

 Are you looking for the thickest option for your biodegradable poop bags?
 My AlphaPet’s bags are 20 MIL thick!
 You can also choose from different sizes and scent options: the green bags are unscented, while the red and pink bags smell like roses (irony, anyone?).
 Regardless of which size you choose, they fit standard dispensers without a problem.
 An extra seal across the bottom keeps everything inside where it belongs.